jingyi-xie/DukePerson-iOS/README.md

     * `UIPickerView` for gender and role
     * Picture support.
 Find "Jingyi Xie" to see the picture
 * Addtional features of my own creation
-    * Core Data as database
+    * Core Data as database.
     * `UIStackView`
     * Implemented auto layout, defining constraints for every component
     * Dismiss the keyboard when pressed "return"